adam-lynch/adam-lynch.github.io/writing/empathy.md

 ---
 date: 2019-12-11
 tags:
+  - ethics
+  - product design
+  - product management
+  - design
+  - empathy
+  - user-centered design
+  - product
+  - compassionate design
+  - inclusive design
+  - inclusion
-  - TODO
+  - diversity
 ---

-## Empathy is not the answer
+## Why empathy isn't a shortcut to great product design

 ::: summary
 Cennydd Bowles wrote an absolutely fantastic book called [Future Ethics](https://www.future-ethics.com/) which covers... well, yeah... ethics.
 Aside from teaching essential ethics theory like utilitarianism, deontological, and virtue ethics, it challenges us to build a fairer future.
 Is it OK to do X as long as no one knows?
 Or as long as it's done in good faith?
 What if everyone else is doing it?
 Or if it's for "the greater good"?
-Interestingly, no one approach to ethics is right, o*r wrong,* all of the time.
+Interestingly, no one approach to ethics is right, *or wrong,* all of the time.
 :::

 We're given a series of effective questions to challenge ourselves, like "Is this fair behind a 'veil of ignorance'?"
 I.e. would you think this design is fair even if you didn't know which person in the system you would be?